-The Making African Connections project researches historic African collections held in Sussex and Kent museums with the aim of furthering both conceptual and applied debates over ‘decolonizing’ public institutions.
-The first stage of this project involves research and digitization of 600 objects from three specific Africa colonial-era collections:
+The Making African Connections project ran between 2019 and 2021.
+It researched historic African collections held in Sussex and Kent museums with the aim of furthering both conceptual and applied debates over ‘decolonizing’ public institutions.
+A key strand of the project involved researching and digitizing around 600 objects from three specific Africa colonial-era collections:

 - C19th century objects from Botswana held in Brighton Museum from the collection of Rev. Willoughby and other sources;

 - C19th century objects from Sudan, collected in the context of the wars against the Mahdist forces, held at the Royal Engineers Museum, Library and Archive;

 - 1930s objects from the Namibia/Angola borderlands held at the Powell-Cotton Museum.